fuyans/fsetoolsGUI-doc/source/pra/prapy-proc/index.rst

     :type: float

     [:math:`m`] Height of test structure element within the compartment for TFM.
 This can be altered to assess the influence of height in tall compartments.
-Need to assess worst case height for columns.
+Need to assess the worst-case height for columns.

 .. py:data:: beam_position_horizontal
     :type: float